Zpan315/FiltNet-for-rapidly-predicting-fibrous-filter-media-properties/README.md

 ```

 ### 5.2 Make predictions using pre-trained model
-- Use the `./FiltNet_prediction/Prediction.ipynb` notebook to predict filter media properties from SEM images.
+- Use the `./FiltNet_prediction/Prediction.ipynb` notebook to predict filter media properties from SEM images or Artificial SEM iamges from 3D geoemtries  .
 - The pre-trained model `Model40FineTune_10066d.h5` is provided for immediate use.
 - Example images are available in `./FiltNet_prediction/Imgs/` directory.